LuxMiranda/herms/Contributing.md

   - Default recipe viewing options (Add some variety to how recipes can be displayed!)
 - Search for recipes using keywords
   - Search just in titles, directions, ingredients, or any combination of the three
-- Fix up the "--help" display to more closely mirror the usage documentation in the readme
+- Add a command that displays the usage documentation as it appears in the readme

 ### Streeeetch goals